 Perhaps this is the real crux of the problem.
 Because financial entertainment is sometimes portrayed as news, it’s easy for people to get confused.

 But, as we’ve outlined, financial entertainment is not the same thing as news.
 Is paying your utility bill on time fun and entertaining?
 Of course not.
 It’s super boring.
-But it works.
-It saves you fees for late payment and prevents the water from being shut off.
+But it saves late payment fees and prevents the water from being shut off.

 Are you going to hear about that on the nightly news?
-Of course not.
+Nope.

 So, here’s my advice: Make sure your financial plan and your financial entertainment lead separate lives.

 If you insist on subjecting yourself to the financial mass media, know that you are consuming it for entertainment purposes only.
 Jim Cramer is very entertaining, but he is a terrible investor.